Red Gap Community Fund Criteria

 - Applications are invited from community and voluntary groups that meet the criteria throughout the Borough of Hartlepool.

-- Priority will be given to applications within the Parishes of Elwick and Dalton Piercy which are closest to the wind farm development.
+- Priority will be given to applications within the Parishes of Elwick and Dalton Piercy which were the closest Parishes to the wind farm development when it was constructed.

 - There is one application round each year.
 The closing date for applications is on the top right of this page.
 Additional rounds may be established if all the funds are not allocated.